Skip to content

 Employment Standards | Policies and Procedures

-It is important to remember that employees cannot simply decide when they will take the time; the employer is entitled to determine when the three hours will be provided, so long as it is three consecutive hours during which the polls are open.
+Further, even if an employee is entitled to some time off from work, it is important to remember that the employer is entitled to determine when the three hours will be provided, so long as it is three consecutive hours during which the polls are open.
 Those three hours can be provided before the employee’s usual starting time, after their usual ending time, or by allowing them to come in late or leave early.

 Other Blogs